ash-project/ash_mysql/README.md

 Welcome! `AshMysql` is a MySQL data layer for [Ash Framework](https://hexdocs.pm/ash) that is derived from [`AshSqlite`](https://hex.pm/packages/ash_sqlite)

+## Idiosyncrasies and Warnings

+- AshMysql is at a very alpha stage of development: expect bugs and problem!
+- For now, you should probably have a uuid_primary_key in your resources.
+Things may crash or be buggy if you don't.
+- AshMysql uses the Ecto `:string` (=> MySQL VARCHAR(255)) type (Unlike AshPostgres and AshSqlite) when generating migrations for Ash String fields.
+The `:text` Ecto type (=> MySQL `TEXT`) is not used by default because of various MySQL peculiarities.
+Use the `migration_types` option of your `mysql` DSL block if you want `:text` fields.
+See https://github.com/ash-project/ash_mysql/issues/25 for discussion on the subject.
+- If you want case sensitive / insensitive comparisons to work correctly (i.e. in a strict way; not like MySQL's defaults) you currently must use the recommended `utf8mb4_0900_as_cs` collation in your config and when creating your db/tables.

 ## Tutorials

 - [Get Started](documentation/tutorials/getting-started-with-ash-mysql.md)